The goal of this assignment is to work with object-oriented programming in Python.

 course number, course name, section, number of credits, and times.
 The

-class should have enroll
+class should have enroll and drop methods to

 add/remove a student from the course, and a change_time